 It may seem difficult to prove a person’s innocence when they are accused of impaired driving.
 However, there are some standard defences your DUI lawyer in Toronto can use to help get your case dismissed.

 Canadian courts also protect the accused by way of The Canadian Charter of Rights and Freedoms, which will ensure that you will be given a fair trial.
 If you have the best DUI lawyer in Toronto, and the judge finds Charter Rights violations, there is a high probability that charges will be dropped.
 Following are some defences that your Toronto DUI lawyer may use:

 Frequently Asked Questions

 It is your constitutional right to consult with a lawyer in Canada if you are arrested or detained.
-The police should also provide a 24-hour toll-free legal aid number for people who do not have a lawyer but would like to get legal advice.
+The police should also provide a 24-hour toll-free legal aid number for people who do not have an impaired driving lawyer but would like to get legal advice.